omolazabal/csuf-parking-chatbot/README.md

 # CSUF Parking Chatbot

 This chatbot will answer your questions regarding parking at CSUF and will assist you in finding the best place to park.
-You can try out the chatbot yourself [here](https://www.facebook.com/csufparking/?ref=aymt_homepage_panel) (Currently not working because waiting on Facebook's approval process).
+You can try out the chatbot yourself [here](https://www.facebook.com/csufparking/?ref=aymt_homepage_panel).

 I've never made a chatbot before, so this is more of a test run.
 Since this is my first time making one, I went ahead and tried to comment everything that needs some background information.